-Accidents can occur for a wide variety of reasons; however, there are some types of accidents that are more common than others.
+Accidents can occur for a wide variety of reasons in South Carolina; however, there are some types of accidents that are more common than others.
 Falls, for example, are an extremely common type of accident that frequently result in injuries.
 Whether tumbling down a flight of stairs, tripping over an uneven sidewalk, or slipping on a wet floor, almost everyone has fallen at some point in their life.
 Yet most individuals are unaware that when they experience an accident on another’s property, they may be entitled to recover compensation for their injuries.

 At Hughey Law Firm, we understand how dangerous these types of accidents can be.
 We also know how difficult it is for injured parties to demonstrate they are entitled to damages.
 However, our experienced South Carolina Premises Liability Lawyers regularly fight for the rights of injured victims to seek the compensation they deserve.
 We strive to use our background and compassion to help our clients maximize their recovery.